bgando/object-exercises/README.md

 # [Part 1: eFarmony Data Structures](id:pt1)
 [Back to Home](https://github.com/bgando/JS102)

-In this section we will be setting up the data structures that we will be using throughout the project.
-We will be creating and nesting objects in arrays to reinforce concepts we learned in lecture.
+In this section we will be explore how to represent our eFarmony data as an JavaScript object.

 **You will be placing all your code into the scripts.js file for Part 1.**